MIGHTY SOVEREIGNS of OTTOMAN THRONE: SULTAN MEHMED VI VAHIDEDDIN

 The Ankara government, which always behaved respectfully toward the sultan to gain people's support and declared that it also sought to save the sultanate and caliphate, changed its policy after the final victory in 1922.
 Public opinion was shaped through publications against the sultanate and the sultan.

+The Sultan's remaining in place after the victory meant the end of Ankara's authority.
+But Ankara would not accept this.
 The British invitation of both governments to the peace conference gave Ankara the legitimacy on the international scene it had been looking for.
 The law proposal given by Dr. Rıza Nur to the Grand National Assembly in Ankara on the abolition of the sultanate was initially rejected.